Ashnoor1313/AshnoorPortfolio/replit.md

-✓ Implemented PostgreSQL database with proper schema for secure message storage ✓ Enhanced contact form responsiveness for mobile and tablet devices ✓ Fixed syntax errors in Hero and Projects components
+✓ Implemented PostgreSQL database with proper schema for secure message storage ✓ Enhanced contact form responsiveness for mobile and tablet devices ✓ Fixed syntax errors in Hero and Projects components ✓ Connected GitHub repositories to projects section with proper links ✓ Fixed navbar scrolling and overlap issues with proper section spacing ✓ Created production-ready Dockerfile and deployment configuration for Render ✓ Added comprehensive deployment documentation and environment setup

 ## User Preferences